-Rice Project Report

-Name:

-Muhammad Ahwar

-Section:

-C

-Reg. no.:

-L1F14BSCS0097

-Course:

-IIP

 Abstract

 We are making a software, which determine the length, width and quality of a rice grain.
 This software is for the seed to classify as “good/certified “or “bad”.
 It must be able to pass a grain certification standard that determines whether the grain is true to varietal type.
 Dataset of rice is collected and different image processing functions are applied to extract information from each rice grain in every image.
 The user get the rice quality and age in result and verify from original standards.